Frequently Asked Questions

 9) Will I find out how I performed in each paper?

-Yes, all candidates are given a Statement of Results, which shows how you performed in each paper: Exceptional, Good, Borderline or Weak.
+Yes, all candidates are given a Statement of Results, which shows how you performed in each paper.

 [Back to Top]